LeonSering/leonsering/content/publication/sering-2020-diss/index.md

 publication_types:
 - thesis
 doi: 10.14279/depositonce-10640
-abstract: <p align="justify">Motivated by the dynamic traffic assignment problem and with the goal in mind to obtain a better understanding of the complex traffic dynamics, we consider a dynamic game in a flow over time model with deterministic queuing in this thesis.
+abstract: Motivated by the dynamic traffic assignment problem and with the goal in mind to obtain a better understanding of the complex traffic dynamics, we consider a dynamic game in a flow over time model with deterministic queuing in this thesis.
   The dynamic equilibria, called Nash flows over time, in the base version of this